 - Working with group quarter administrators, including nursing homes, college dorms, prisons, and other institutional living facilities, encouraging counting methods like eResponse that minimize in-person contact

 Guidance for Community Partners: Community partners are encouraged to follow guidance from public health authorities regarding events and group activities – including those related to the 2020 Census.
 The latest guidance and updates about COVID-19 in Pennsylvania can be found at the PA Department of Health website: https://www.health.pa.gov/topics/disease/coronavirus/Pages/Coronavirus.aspx

 For Advocates & Stakeholders

-ALA is advocating for a fair, accurate, and inclusive Census that recognizes the roles libraries will play in this vital civic effort.
+- American Library Association is advocating for a fair, accurate, and inclusive Census that recognizes the roles libraries will play in this vital civic effort

-Keystone Counts is a statewide coalition of advocacy groups, service providers, and community organizations joined together to build an education and outreach effort for a fair and accurate 2020 census.
+- Keystone Counts Coalition is a statewide coalition of advocacy groups, service providers, and community organizations joined together to build an education and outreach effort for a fair and accurate 2020 census

-The Pennsylvania State Data Center serves as Pennsylvania’s official source of population and economic statistics.
+- Pennsylvania State Data Center: Pennsylvania Counts 2020– Pennsylvania’s official source of population and economic statistics

-Includes new Statistics in Schools materials, information about the count of young children, revised facts about the 2020 Census, and answers to frequently asked questions.
+- U.S. Census Bureau includes new Statistics in Schools materials, information about the count of young children, revised facts about the 2020 Census, and answers to frequently asked questions

 For Elected Officials